dangeredwolf/nova-twitter/README.md

 # Project Nova (MD10)

-Project Nova (NOT the final name) is an early prototype open-source TweetDeck clone which is designed to be fast and beautiful.
+Project Nova is an early prototype open-source TweetDeck clone which is designed to be fast and beautiful.

 While originally a promising project, Electron just did not have the performance we needed to do this right, and issues with the authentication system made this impossible to do well.